deephaven-examples/deephaven-ib/README.md

 a few Deephaven IDE features.
 Heavyweight installations launch the entire [Deephaven](https://deephaven.io) system.
 These systems launch multiple Docker containers and have more overhead, but they provide all Deephaven IDE features.

 If you are running scripts that do not need human interaction, consider using a pip-installed option.
+If you are interactively working with data, consider the full deephaven system.

 ### Launch the full Deephaven system -- interactive